Buxton beats out infield single in 9th; Twins top Tigers 4-3

 Victor Reyes homered for Detroit on Kenta Maeda’s second pitch, and starter Tarik Skubal stifled Minnesota over six innings.

+“You do see Buck do things that you don’t see from anyone else,” Twins manager Rocco Baldelli said.

 Maeda produced another masterpiece for the Twins, retiring 18 straight batters after Reyes sent his hanging slider into the covered-up right field seats.
 Maeda yielded only two hits in six innings, but a walk to Jonathan Schoop to start the seventh was the spoiler.
-After a single by Miguel Cabrera, Tyler Clippard relieved.
+After a single, Tyler Clippard relieved.

 Jeimer Candelario, Castro and Jorge Bonifacio each hit an RBI single before Clippard recovered to get three straight bases-loaded outs.
 Three runs were charged to Maeda, who still has a 1.64 ERA in three home starts with 26 strikeouts and four walks in 22 innings.